-Net cash provided by financing activities was \$27.3 million for the year ended December 31, 2013 as a result of approximately \$19.0 million proceeds, net of certain expenses, from an underwritten offering in May 2013, approximately \$6.6 million in drawdowns in connection with a stock purchase agreement entered into in December 2012 and \$2.0 million in proceeds related to a stock purchase agreement entered into in November 2013 and offset by \$0.3 million in dividend payments to the holders of our Preferred Stock.
+Net cash provided by financing activities was \$12.2 million for the year ended December 31, 2014, primarily as a result of approximately \$9.3 million in net proceeds from the issuance of common stock in April 2014 and \$3.0 million in net proceeds from the issuance of common stock under a stock purchase agreement with Aspire entered into in November 2013 and offset by \$0.2 million in dividend payments to the holders of our Preferred Stock.

-Net cash provided by financing activities was \$4.0 million for the year ended December 31, 2012 as a result of approximately \$2.9 million proceeds, net of certain expenses, from the sale of stock and economic rights and \$1.0 million in proceeds related to a stock purchase agreement entered into in December 2012.
+Net cash provided by financing activities was \$27.3 million for the year ended December 31, 2013 as a result of approximately \$19.0 million proceeds, net of certain expenses, from the issuance of common shares pursuant to an underwritten offering in May 2013, approximately \$6.6 million in drawdowns in connection with the sale of common stock under a stock purchase agreement entered into with Aspire in December 2012 and \$2.0 million in proceeds related to the sale of common stock under a stock purchase agreement entered into with Aspire in November 2013 and offset by \$0.3 million in dividend payments to the holders of our Preferred Stock.